bstillman/bgbackup/README.md

 Create the MDB Utilities schema/database (replace backuphistschema with the value of `backuphistschema`): <br />
 ```
-CREATE DATABASE backuphistschema;
+CREATE DATABASE mdbutil;
 ```

-Create the backup user (change backupuser to the value of `backupuser`, backuppass to the value of `backuppass`, and backuphistschema to the value of `backuphistschema`):  <br />
+Create the backup user (change backupuser to the value of `backupuser`, backuppass to the value of `backuppass`, and backuphistschema to the value of `mdbutil`):  <br />
 ```
 GRANT RELOAD, LOCK TABLES, REPLICATION CLIENT ON *.* TO 'backupuser'@'localhost' IDENTIFIED BY 'backuppass';
-GRANT ALL PRIVILEGES ON backuphistschema.* TO 'backupuser'@'localhost';
+GRANT ALL PRIVILEGES ON mdbutil.* TO 'backupuser'@'localhost';
 FLUSH PRIVILEGES;
 ```